 The class definition is: All persons, whether natural (including unincorporated associations) or corporate, who have paid lottery licensing fees and lottery administration fees to the Corporation of the City of Windsor on or after October 24, 1993.
 The class contains a “subclass” which is made up of class members who paid fees between October 24, 1993 and October 23, 2002 and between January 1, 2004 and October 23, 2006.

-The parties are now proceeding with the discovery phase.
-There are various interlocutory motions proceeding and contemplated.
-Initial documentary disclosure is complete and examinations for discovery are being conducted in stages, with the first stage being completed in January 2019.
+Initial documentary disclosure is complete and examinations for discovery are being conducted in stages, with the first stage being completed in April 2020.